 RFC3986 states that "A password appearing within the userinfo component is deprecated and should be considered an error" (section 7.5).
-While this is sound advice in the context of user-facing applications (e.g. web browsers) and for URIs that might be stored and displayed insecurely, it is not necessarily valid for AMQP applications.
-Many AMQP applications are server-based, and make AMQP connections on behalf of the application as a whole rather than for specific users.
+While this is sound advice in the context of user-facing applications (e.g. web browsers) and for URIs that might be stored and displayed insecurely, it is not necessarily valid for backend applications.
+Many of those applications are "headless" services, and open RabbitMQ connections on behalf of the application as a whole rather than for specific users.
 So the username and password identify the application rather than a human user, and are likely to be included with connection parameters appearing in a secure store of configuration settings.
-User-facing AMQP applications, which make AMQP connections on behalf of specific users, are also possible.
+User-facing applications, which make RabbitMQ connections on behalf of specific users, are also possible.
 In such cases the username and password may be provided by the user to identify themselves.
-But such AMQP applications are the exception rather than the rule.
-Thus authors of AMQP applications implementing this specification should not consider themselves bound by section 7.5 of RFC3986.
+But such applications are the exception rather than the rule.
+Thus authors of applications implementing this specification should not consider themselves bound by section 7.5 of RFC3986.
 Please also see section 5 ("Security Considerations") below.

 The vhost component is used as the basis for the virtual-host field of the connection.open AMQP 0-9-1 method.
 Any percent-encoded octets in the vhost should be decoded before the it is passed to the server.

 The vhost component may be absent; this is indicated by the lack of a "/" character following the amqp_authority.
 An absent vhost component is not equivalent to an empty (i.e. zero-length) vhost name.

 Certain URI components (the port, username, password, vhost and query) may be absent from a URI.
 The host may not be absent, but may be zero-length; for the purposes of this section, a zero-length host is treated as absent.